Raksh-Agg/Empty-Classroom-Navigator/README.md

 # Class Room Navigator
 Class Room Navigator is a Django web application that helps users to find an order of empty classrooms which require least effort from the user's side, also, finding an the order of rooms based on a class the user may have to attend during the day.
-Users can upload the timetable for their semester in thr form of a csv themselves, as a 'TimeTable.csv' file
+Users can upload the timetable for their semester in thr form of a csv themselves, as a `TimeTable.csv` file

 ## File Structure